AARIA Frequently Asked Questions

 What are the timeframes for decisions on applications and projects starting?

 • The deadline for full proposal submission in the contestable round is mid-June.
-We would expect to have a decision on the projects we will be funding by the end of July and project teams will need to start work on their project before end of December in the same year.
+We would expect to have a decision on the projects we will be funding by the end of September.
+We would expect projects to start in late 2024 or early 2025.

 What kind of projects have been funded previously?